|

 Bolton went solo Friday night at the suburban venue with a slick, tightly packaged

-production.
 Backed by a rockin

 six-piece band, Bolton was in fine vocal form as he navigated his greatest hits.
 From the